var _gaq = _gaq || ; _gaq.push(['_setAccount', 'UA-18009101-1']); _gaq.push(['_trackPageview']);

 Mike holds a bachelor of science in communication, with a concentration in public relations, from Boston University.

-Gail Scibelli, vice president
+Gail Scibelli, senior vice president

 Gail Scibelli brings extensive experience in corporate communications and marketing to the fama PR team.
 Before joining the agency, she served as vice president of marketing at CREATETHE GROUP, a leading digital marketing and e-commerce firm focused on the luxury retail and fashion sectors.
 Previously, she was vice president of marketing at Organic and vice president of corporate communications at Sapient.